ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 	beacon blocks to all nodes on the networks.
 - The `beacon_attestation` topic - This topic is used to propagate aggregated attestations to subscribing nodes (typically block proposers) to be included into future blocks.
-Attestations will be aggregated in their respective subnets before publishing on this topic.
+Attestations are aggregated in their respective subnets before publishing on this topic.

-Shards will be grouped into their own subnets (defined by a shard topic).
-The number of shard subnets will be defined via `SHARD_SUBNET_COUNT` and the shard `shard_number % SHARD_SUBNET_COUNT` will be assigned to the topic:
+Shards are grouped into their own subnets (defined by a shard topic).
+The number of shard subnets is defined via `SHARD_SUBNET_COUNT` and the shard `shard_number % SHARD_SUBNET_COUNT` is assigned to the topic:
 `shard{shard_number % SHARD_SUBNET_COUNT}`.

 ### Messages